Koszul self duality of manifolds: Parametrized spectra

 \begin{lem} Given a map $E \rightarrow X \times X$, the parametrized spectrum $\Gamma^A(\Sigma^\infty_{X \times X} E)$ is level-f-cofibrant. \end{lem}

 \begin{proof} Of course the zeroth ex-space is f-cofibrant.
 Now assume $n>0$.
-Let $D \subset \Gamma^A_{X}(\Sigma^\infty_{X \times X} E)(n)$ denote the subspace which consist of sections which only take on values which have a suspension coordinate in $[0,.1] \cup [.9,1]$.
-This neighborhood witnesses the image of the preferred section $X \rightarrow \Gamma^A_{X}(\Sigma^\infty_{X \times X} E)(n)$ as a fiberwise neighborhood deformation retract. \end{proof}
+Let $D \subset \Gamma^A(\Sigma^\infty_{X \times X} E)(n)$ denote the subspace which consist of sections which only take on values which have a suspension coordinate in $[0,.1] \cup [.9,1]$.
+This neighborhood witnesses the image of the preferred section $X \rightarrow \Gamma^A(\Sigma^\infty_{X \times X} E)(n)$ as a fiberwise neighborhood deformation retract. \end{proof}

-We refer to the weaker property of all the distinguished sections being Hurewicz cofibrations as being level-cofibrant.
-Similarly, if all the retractions are Hurewicz fibrations, we call the spectrum level-fibrant.
-In practice, if one shows a spectrum is level-cofibrant by hand, almost certainly one has actually shown the stronger statement that it is level-f-cofibrant.
+We refer to the weaker property of all the distinguished sections being Hurewicz cofibrations as being level-h-cofibrant.
+Similarly, if all the retractions are Hurewicz fibrations, we call the spectrum level-h-fibrant.
+In practice, if one shows a spectrum is level-h-cofibrant by hand, almost certainly one has actually shown the stronger statement that it is level-f-cofibrant.